tyjo/coptr/docs/tutorial.rst

 contigs together.
 The default argument ``[^\|]+`` matches all characters up to the first ``|``, and uses them as a genome id.

-You can check your regular expression using the ``--check-regex-flag``, which skips the extract step and instead outputs a list of all genome ids.
+You can check your regular expression using the ``--check-regex`` flag, which skips the extract step and instead outputs a list of all genome ids.